 I also used to make Super 8 films with my teenage friends, but I never considered going into film making as a profession.
 Odd, because that is now a large part of my profession — and one I really enjoy.
 I daresay I enjoy it much more than writing fiction, though I think that is mainly due to it being an instant gratification endeavor.
 Much like photography, which is also a large part of my day-to-day profession.

 Another thing I used to do as a young teen, and never seemed to realize I could have done it as a profession, was make silly recording.
-Well, now there’s podcasting, which I’ve been doing for years, and I’ve even done it professionally.
+Well, now there’s podcasting, which I’ve been doing for years, including professionally for my day job.

 What actually kept me employed for a large part of my life was computer industry work, and that’s because I have some sort of odd supernatural affinity for it … and it for me.
 I once wrote a short story about a “voodoo computer healer” and — even though I have never levitated anything (like the character in the story does) — I can in many cases hold on to a laptop or touch a cable and heal the technology.
 Scoff at me if you will, but at one job they used to have me come sit in the finance offices while they ran payroll because they were convinced the check printers would not break down if I was there.
 Even now my girlfriend, who is an IT master, has me come over to work on the stuff that stumps her, and 7 out of 10 times all I have to do is touch it and it starts working again.